Authentication

 Section titled “Customizing the Path”Set KOMODO_CREDENTIALS_PATH to use a different file path:

-export KOMODO_CREDENTIALS_PATH="/path/to/my/credentials"Once set, all CLI commands (komodo login, komodo account set, etc.) and SDK calls will use this path for reading and writing credentials.
+export KOMODO_CREDENTIALS_PATH="/path/to/my/credentials"$env:KOMODO_CREDENTIALS_PATH = "/path/to/my/credentials"Once set, all CLI commands (komodo login, komodo account set, etc.) and SDK calls will use this path for reading and writing credentials.

 Example: Using a Custom Credentials Path